xwmx/nb/README.md

 Items can also be browsed with [`nb show --browse`](#show) / [`nb show -b`](#show), which behaves identically.

-The `nb browse` interface includes breadcrumbs that can be used to quickly navigate to back to parent folders, the current notebook, or jump to other notebooks.

 `nb browse` is particularly useful for [bookmarks](#-bookmarks).
 Cached content is rendered in the web browser, and internal and external links